wallee-payment/plentymarkets/meta/documents/user_guide_en.md

 If you want to start using the plugin you will have to make sure that you fulfill the following requirments:

 * You do have a wallee account.
-If not you can [signup](https://app-wallee.com/user/signup) for a test account.
+If not you can <a href="https://app-wallee.com/user/signup" target="_blank">signup</a> for a test account.
 * You do need to install the plugin via marketplace or via github.